Mighty Morphin Power Rangers: Once & Always

 Mighty Morphin Power Rangers: Once & Always is a 2023 American superhero television film serving to commemorate the 30th anniversary of both Mighty Morphin Power Rangers (1993–1995) and the Power Rangers franchise.
-It is the third mainline installment, and the fourth film overall in the Power Rangers film series.
-The film is a standalone sequel to Mighty Morphin Power Rangers: The Movie (1995) and Turbo: A Power Rangers Movie (1997).
+It is the fourth installment in the Power Rangers film series.
+The film is a standalone sequel to Turbo: A Power Rangers Movie (1997) and Power Rangers Cosmic Fury (2023).

 Plot

 In 2022, Billy Cranston calls in his fellow teammates when a robotic version of Rita Repulsa and her Putties appear.
 However, Robo-Rita vaporizes Trini Kwan, who sacrifices herself to shield Billy, and flees to plan her revenge.
 Billy and Zack Taylor are forced to tell Trini's now-orphaned daughter Minh about her mother's fate.

 One year later, Zack has become Minh's sole guardian.
 They go to meet the other Rangers at Trini's grave to mark the anniversary of her death, but they come upon an ambush by Robo-Rita, Robo-Snizzard, and Robo-Minotaur.
 Robo-Snizzard captures Jason Lee Scott, Tommy Oliver, and Kimberly Hart, imprisoning them in a machine.
 Minh reacts badly when Zack and Billy don't want her involved in the recovery mission and blames Billy for Trini's death.

 A flashback revealed that Billy secretly built a new Command Center under his company, Cranston Tech.
 He worked with Alpha 8 to attempt to revive his former mentor Zordon by collecting particles from the Z-Wave.
 (Note: The Z-Wave was the result of Zordon's sacrifice as seen in the Power Rangers in Space episode "Countdown to Destruction" Pt.
 2.)
 However, they end up with the evil purged from Rita Repulsa's original body which possesses Alpha 8 and reshaped it into a new body called Robo-Rita.

 When the Putties begin an invasion all over Earth, Alpha 9 initiates the Bandora Protocol (Note: Named for Witch Bandora, Rita Repulsa's counterpart in Kyoryu Sentai Zyuranger), alerting all Ranger teams throughout the universe of the invasion.
 Former Rangers Kat Hillard and Rocky DeSantos teleport to the Command Center, being given proxy Power Coins so they can morph again.
 As they battle, Alpha overhears Minotaur tout his ability to track morphed Rangers and alerts Rangers worldwide to power down.
 Meanwhile, Minh unsuccessfully attempts to use Trini's Power Morpher to battle Putties at the juice bar, but is overwhelmed until Zack and Rocky teleport in.
 Upon their return to the Command Center, Zack has a heart-to-heart talk with Minh about what it means to be a Power Ranger.